 Religion & Language of Satavahana Kingdom

-The Satavahanas belonged to Hindu religion and Brahmanical caste.
-But, the interesting fact is their generosity towards other caste and religion which is evident from the donations made by them towards the Buddhist monasteries.
+The Satavahanas belonged to the Hindu religion and the Brahmanical caste.
+But, the interesting fact is their generosity towards other castes and religions which is evident from the donations made by them towards Buddhist monasteries.
 Many Buddhist monasteries were constructed during the rule of the Satavahana dynasty.

-The Language used during that period was “Prakrit” which is a modern version of the Indo-Aryan Language.
+The official language of the Satavahanas was Prakrit, though the script was Brahmi (as was the case in the Ashokan times).
 Political inscriptions also threw some light on the rare use of Sanskrit Literature.

 - Pulamavi IV is considered the last king of the main Satavahana line.

 - He ruled until 225 AD.
 After his death, the empire fragmented into five smaller kingdoms.

 Also Read | NCERT Notes: Decline of the Mauryan Empire

 Who was the most powerful kings of the Satavahana dynasty?